Josh Harvey-Clemons Cut, Joe Walker Joins WFT

 READ MORE: Ryan Kerrigan No Revenge Plan

-We are not suggesting that Ron Rivera and his personnel staff are punishing the two players for their choice but we are saying that because they chose to put their individual situations first, it robbed their ability to show the new staff what they could do.
+We are not suggesting that coach Ron Rivera and his personnel staff are punishing the two players for their choice, but ... we are saying that because they chose their priorities, justifiable as they may have been ... it robbed them of their ability to show the new staff what they could do.

-It's a dog-eat-dog world sometimes.
-Put yourself and even your family first and you could expose yourself to a company or team, in this case, saying we won without you OR we're going to pick the guys we know or are comfortable with.

 READ MORE: Morgan Moses On The Way Out?